robren/old-pelican-based-blog/content/deploy-to-gke.md

 Quite a few moving parts!
 Clearly overkill for a tiny static site, but nonetheless a useful exercise in walking through and using gcloud and kubectl.

+I've not covered here how to perform rolling updates or even

 There's meant to be some good integration with a CI system such as Jenkins which will make updates to the blog, on github, automatically deploy a new image to google container registry, that's clearly an area for more experiment and playing.